About Chatwood Labs

 We’re not promising near-term net energy.
 We’re not claiming this approach resolves all fusion challenges.
 We’re not presenting a product roadmap or fundraising against speculative timelines.

-This work is research: transparent, methodical, and willing to publish negative results.
-Progress is measured by falsification, validation, and improved understanding—not by hype or forward-looking guarantees.
+This work is research: transparent, methodical, and willing to publish results even if negative.
+Progress is measured by falsification, validation, and improved understanding, not by hype or forward-looking guarantees.

 Current Status